Admissible pairs and $p$-adic Hodge structures II: The bi-analytic Ax-Lindemann theorem: Introduction

-Generalizing work of Scholze \cite{scholze:berkeley} (treating the case of $G$ reductive), for any $b$ representing a class in $B(G,[\mu])$ we define an infinite level moduli space $\mc{M}:=\mc{M}_{[\mu],b}$ parameterizing admissible pairs with $G$-structure and rigidifications of the associated $G$-local system and $G$-isocrystal (to the trivial local system and $b$, respectively).
-The space $\mc{M}$ is a locally spatial and partially proper diamond over the reflex field $\breve{\mbb{Q}}_p([\mu])$, and admits commuting actions of $G(\mbb{Q}_p)$ and $G_b(\mbb{Q}_p)$ through change of trivialization (here $G_b$ is the $\sigma$-centralizer of $b$ so that $G_b(\mbb{Q}_p)$ acts by automorphisms of the associated $G$-isocrystal; when $b$ is basic $G_b$ is an inner form of $G$).
-There are natural period maps measuring the position of the Hodge and Hodge-Tate filtrations or their refinements, the \'{e}tale and de Rham lattices:
+Generalizing work of Scholze \cite{scholze:berkeley} (treating the case of $G$ reductive), for any $b$ representing a class $[b] \in B(G)$ we define in \cref{ss.infinite-level-moduli} an infinite level moduli space $\mc{M}:=\mc{M}_{b,[\mu]}$ parameterizing admissible pairs with $G$-structure and rigidifications of the associated $G$-local system and $G$-isocrystal (to the trivial $G$-local system and $b$, respectively).
+This space is non-empty if and only if $[b]\in B(G,[\mu^{-1}])$.

+The space $\mc{M}$ is a locally spatial and partially proper diamond over the reflex field $\breve{\mbb{Q}}_p([\mu])$, and admits commuting actions of $G(\mbb{Q}_p)$ and $G_b(\mbb{Q}_p)$ through change of trivialization (here $G_b$ is the $\sigma$-centralizer of $b$ so that $G_b(\mbb{Q}_p)$ acts by automorphisms of the associated $G$-isocrystal; when $b$ is basic, $G_b$ is an inner form of $G$).
+There are natural period maps over $\Qpbreve([\mu])$ measuring the position of the Hodge and Hodge-Tate filtrations or their refinements, the \'{e}tale and de Rham lattices:

-The targets of the lattice period maps are Schubert cells in the $B_\dR$-affine Grassmannian for $G$.
+The targets of the lattice period maps $\pi_{\mc{L}_\bullet}$ are Schubert cells in the $\mbb{B}^+_\dR$-affine Grassmannian for $G$, $\Gr_G$.
 The map $\pi_{\mc{L}_\et}$ is a $G(\mbb{Q}_p)$-torsor over the open $b$-admissible locus $\Gr_{[\mu]}^{b-\adm}\subseteq \Gr_{[\mu]}$, and, when $b$ is basic, $\pi_{\mc{L_\dR}}$ is a $G_b(\mbb{Q}_p)$-torsor over an open period domain $X_{[\mu]} \subseteq \Gr_{[\mu^{-1}]}$ (we use $X$ by analogy with the usual notation for complex period domains in the theory of Shimura varieties).

+\begin{remark} The following table compares our notation for flag varieties and Schubert cells in the $\mbb{B}^+_\dR$-affine Grassmannian with common references:

+For the comparison with \cite{caraiani-scholze:non-compact}, we note that there is an inverse in the definition of the Schubert cell on the bottom of \cite[p.
+683]{caraiani-scholze:non-compact} and we refer to \Iref{remark.cocharacter-filtration} for a comparison with the two normalizations for flag varieties in \cite{caraiani-scholze:non-compact}.
+In \cite{scholze:berkeley}, see Definition 19.2.2 for the Schubert cell and Definition 19.4.1 for the flag variety (note, in particular, the use of the \emph{opposite} Borel).
+See \Iref{remark.cocharacter-filtration} for an explanation of why our normalization for flag varieties is a reasonable one from the perspective of moduli of filtrations. \end{remark}